t-nicole13/Movies-ETL/README.md

 # Movies-ETL

-Amazing Prime Video is an online platform for streaming movies and tv shows.

 ## Objective

-### Goal:  Build an algorithm to figure out which low budget films will become popular in order to buy streaming rights of these movies at a bargain.
+For this project, I wanted to build an algorithm to figure out which low budget films will become popular.

 ### Analysis  1: Extract, Transform, Load (ETL) Method
     - Task 1: Extract data from wikipedia-movies.json (movie list from 1990 - 2018), movies_metadata.csv, and ratings.csv files.